Mary Bird (medical missionary): Medical Missions

 Bird most often worked alone but took every opportunity to work with foreign doctors.
 In 1897 Dr. Emmeline Stuart took over Bird’s work in Isfahan leaving Bird free to open dispensaries in Yezd and then in Kerman.
+Bird even expressed working with another medical missionary doctor, John Orlando Summerhayes, in Kerman and praised him.
 In the last three and a half years of Bird’s time in Iran, ten doctors and six nurses had taken over her work in Isfahan, Yezd, and Kerman.
 Bird appreciated this because it gave her greater time for teaching and evangelizing.

 Opposition

 Throughout her missionary work, Bird experienced inconsistent opposition from Muslim authorities.
 Her primary concern in Iran was to evangelize the Persians and she included this in her medical work by praying with her patients, speaking to them about the Christian faith, and conducting Bible studies and meetings.
 Bird’s foreign religious evangelization combined with her popularity created tension between the CMS and the local Muslim mullahs—authorities of Islamic law—who often forbade their people from going to Bird for treatment.
 Bird often wrote of “spies” sent by the mullahs who would infiltrate her Bible studies and report back to their superiors or who would sit outside her dispensary and warn away patients.
 At one point, the wife of a mullah even attempted to poison Bird over tea.

 Bird's ministry and work remained busy in spite of persecution, however.
 To a large degree many ignored the prohibitions set out by the mullahs.
 Since women were forbidden and unwilling to visit a foreign male doctor and the medical needs were so great, many continued to visit Bird when they felt that the mullah's spies were not watching.
 Bird writes of receiving one hundred and two patients, men and women, in one morning alone.
 Further, the bans on seeing Bird actually advertised her dispensaries, and, when the mullahs withdrew their bans, many more patients flocked to see her.

 Widespread persecution broke out again in 1897 but this time against converts as well as the CMS missionaries.
 Despite this, the CMS medical ministry grew—in part because the Iranians valued the medical and educational services missionaries offered.